NSS-Data-Instructional-Stuff/Optimizing-SQL-for-Analytics-in-the-Cloud/README.md

 # Optimizing SQL for Analytics in the Cloud

-This repository holds exercises for the Optimizing SQL for Analytics in the Cloud continuing education class.
+This repository holds slides and exercises for the Optimizing SQL for Analytics in the Cloud continuing education class.